Sleep Hygiene Tools

 What caffeine level is safe before bed?

-There's no hard universal number since individual sensitivity varies.
+There's no hard universal number since sensitivity varies.
 Researchers often use 40mg as a working threshold — roughly the caffeine in a weak cup of green tea — below which sleep architecture isn't meaningfully disrupted for most people.
-If you're particularly sensitive, aim lower.
+If you're sensitive, aim lower.

 Can I feel fine but still have bad sleep from caffeine?